nihat-yavuz/weatherdashboard/README.md

-Sure, here is the `README.md` content in plain text with markdown formatting:

 # Weather Dashboard

 The Weather Dashboard is a simple Java application that fetches and displays current weather information for a specified city using the OpenWeatherMap API.
 It features a graphical user interface (GUI) built with JavaFX, and allows users to input their OpenWeather API key directly through the UI.